MaxAbernethy/vscode-vcalc/README.md

-# vectorcalculator
+# Vector Calculator

-This extension allows you to do basic linear algebra operations in-editor.
+This extension allows you to do basic calculations in the text editor.
+Numbers, vectors and matrices in your text are turned into links that you can control+click to do arithmetic, trigonometry, dot and cross products, matrix multiplication, and more.

 ## Inputs
-The extension identifies numbers in plaintext documents and linkifies them.
+The extension parses plaintext documents to find numbers and turns them into colored links.
-* Individual numbers are interpreted as scalars.
+* Scalars are colored blue
-* Comma-separated lists of 2, 3, or 4 numbers are interpreted as vectors.
-* Comma-separated lists of 9, 16, 25, etc. numbers are interpreted as square column-major matrices.
+* Numbers grouped by () [] or {} are vectors and are colored yellow
+* Vectors of the same length grouped by () [] or {} are column-major matrices and are colored purple

-## Operations
+## Operators
-When you click a link, its value is selected and a list of operations is shown.
-If you choose a unary operator, like length or reciprocal, then the result is immediately selected.
-If you choose a binary operator, like add or dot, then the result will be selected after you choose another operand by clicking its link.
+When you click a link, its value is selected and a list of operators is shown.
+Some operators are **unary**, like vector length and reciprocal, and the result will be calculated right away.
+Others are **binary**, like addition or dot product, so the result will be calculated when you click another link for the second operand.
+Either way, the result is selected just the same as if it were a link you clicked in the document, so you can chain together more operators.

 ## Outputs
-There are three ways to access the results of your operations.
+There are a few ways to output the results of your operations.
-* You can use the copy operator to move the selected value to the clipboard
+* The **copy** operator moves the result to the clipboard
-* You can use the append operator to write the selected value to the end of the document
+* The **append** operator writes the result to the end of the document
+* The **replace** operator writes the result over the first operand in the document
 * All operands and results are logged in the vcalc channel of the output panel.